InsomniaHax/proxy-server/README.md

 # proxy-server
-This script is initializing a proxy, it helps to observe and analyse packets via hexdump which I implemented, also the data gets decoded into plain text.
+This script is initializing a proxy, it helps to observe and analyse packets via hexdump which I implemented, also the data gets decoded into plaintext.

 ## Note:
 `request_handler` and `response_handler` functions are meant to be modified so you can easily edit packets.